Formative Assessment in the Classroom, the Curriculum, and the Culture of Schools

-This FREE, one-day, hands-on workshop, sponsored by Policy Analysis for California Education (PACE), will focus on questions of practice: how can educators embed formative assessment into the classroom and the curriculum, and how can administrators and district leaders embed formative assessment into the culture of schools?
+This one-day, hands-on workshop will focus on questions of practice: How can educators embed formative assessment into the classroom and the curriculum, and how can administrators and district leaders embed formative assessment into the culture of schools?

 The day will begin with a panel discussion featuring leaders in the field of assessment; interactive breakout sessions will then provide opportunities for hands-on engagement with a variety of assessment tasks and formative assessment practices as well as focused discussions of practical implications.

 - explore curriculum-embedded approaches to formative assessment aligned to the CCSS and NGSS;

 - discuss implications for instruction, curriculum, and professional development at the school and district levels; and